Skip to content

 Django MultiRangeField

-This post was published more than a few years ago (on 2014-06-01) and may contain inaccurate technical information, outmoded thoughts, or cringe takes.
+This post was published more than a few years ago (on 2014-06-01) and may contain broken links, inaccurate information, outmoded thoughts, or cringe takes.
 Proceed at your own risk.

 Designed to hold a list of pages and page ranges for a book/magazine index.